 - Kyrgyzstan has become a member of the Asian Forestry Cooperation Organization (AFOCO).
-This membership provides the country with access to valuable international knowledge, best practices, and financial resources.
-The collaboration with AFOCO supports capacity building in forestry services and enhances the resilience of forests in the face of climate change. - A Kyrgyzstan-specific agroforestry guideline has been developed, taking into account integrative land use management approaches.
-This guideline will undergo a pilot phase in three state forestry enterprises. - Kyrgyzstan has been granted approval for a project proposal by the Green Climate Fund Readiness.
+It gives the country valuable international knowledge, best practices, and financial resources.
+For instance, the country secured AFoCO funding to build a seed storage facility. - A Kyrgyzstan-specific agroforestry guideline has been developed, taking into account integrative land use management approaches.
+This guideline will undergo a pilot phase in three state forestry enterprises.

+- Functional Zoning guidelines have been successfully tested in five forest enterprises of the State Forest Fund land and have been approved by the Forest Service's order.
+The land zoning facilitates integrative land use planning. - Kyrgyzstan has been granted approval for a project proposal by the Green Climate Fund Readiness.
 This endorsement signifies the country's dedication to tackling climate change and promoting sustainable development.